-Initially, software modules are contributed to E-CAM through the documentation repository of the relevant research-related WP (which are shown in Table 1).
-Currently, all WPs contribute to a combined documention repository: the E-CAM Software Library5 which is shown in Fig. 1.
+All WPs contribute to a combined documentation repository: the E-CAM Software Library3 which is shown in Fig. 1.
 This allows us to include (and cross-reference) software developments that do not map exclusively to a single research WP, as well as concentrate the development effort associated with the library infrastructure.

-WP Deprecated webpage Current webpage Classical MD WP1 Deprecated Site WP1 Current Webpage Electronic Structure WP2 Deprecated Site WP2 Current Webpage Quantum Dynamics WP3 Deprecated Site WP3 Current Webpage Meso- and Multi-scale Modelling WP4 Deprecated Site WP4 Current Webpage
+We have also integrated the Software Development Best Practices that were developed in WP7.

+WP Current webpage

+Classical MD WP1 Module Webpage

+Electronic Structure WP2 Module Webpage

+Quantum Dynamics WP3 Module Webpage

+Meso- and Multi-scale Modelling WP4 Module Webpage

+Software Development Best Practices

+Best Practices Webpage